jonbarril/vgl/docs/VglUseCases.md

     - Files can be 'tracked' or 'untracked' by the user with the corresponding commands.
     - Tracking overrides a file's ignored status (but its status reverts to ignored if it is untracked).
     - Once an undecided file is tracked, untracked or ignored it is no longer undecided (there is no way to make a decided file undecided again).
+    - File categories (Added/Modified/Deleted/Undecided/Tracked/Untracked/Ignored) and counts are as defined by VGL, not by Git, although there may be overlap.
+    - Nested repo paths appear in the Ignored set and are excluded from Undecided/Tracked/Untracked lists.
+    - Directories that appear in file lists include a trailing "/" indicating it is a directory and not just a file.
+If a dir is also a nested repo it will have an additional indicator (e.g. '(repo)').
   - **Default:** Default behavior is when neither -v or -vv flags are present.
 This prints the minimal status consisting of sections LOCAL/REMOTE/COMMITS/FILES.
 Each section includes a one or two line summary of the corresponding aspect of repo status.
 As needed paths and branch names will be shortened using elipses so that the format remains consistent and column aligned.
   - LOCAL shows the current valid VGL repo and branch (or '(none)' for each).
   - REMOTE shows the current remote repo and branch (or '(none)' or none for each).